LonghaoQian/multi_agent_planning/README.md

 ## Sample results

 - Here are the sample results.
 The paths are shown in the first picture.
 The path of agent 0 is shown in the red line.
-The path of agent1 is shown in cyan line.
+The path of agent1 is shown in the cyan line.

-- The terminals are shown in the picture.
-When a rossevice call is made to the "/update_goal" topic, the planner displays the path results and sends it back to the corresponding agent.
+- The terminals are shown in the following picture.
+When a rossevice call is made to the "/update_goal" topic, the planner displays the path results and sends them back to the corresponding agent.
 The agent displays the path from the planner again and updates the graphics in rviz.

 <img src="images/Terminals.png">